 Florida case law and statutory law may impact your case and recovery.

-Florida follows a doctrine called “comparative negligence.”
+Florida follows a doctrine called “modified comparative negligence.”
 Under this theory, if your own conduct in any way caused or contributed to the accident, you might not get full compensation.
+If you are mostly at fault, your right to damages is eliminated.

 Under the law, your award will be reduced by the portion of the accident determined to be caused by your own negligence.
 An experienced lawyer can help fight back against unfair blame.